 Typical outbreaks involve three types of case patients: confirmed cases, suspect cases and Pontiac Fever cases.
 The following definitions are from a 2012 outbreak at a Chicago hotel in which a client sustained serious injury:

-Confirmed Legionnaires’ Disease (LD) Case: A person who stayed at or visited the hotel with onset of illness between two and fourteen days of exposure to the hotel, AND with radiographically- or autopsy- confirmed pneumonia AND with laboratory evidence* of Legionella infection, which includes at least one of the following:
+Confirmed Case: A person who stayed at or visited the hotel with onset of illness between two and fourteen days of exposure to the hotel, AND with radiographically- or autopsy- confirmed pneumonia AND with laboratory evidence* of Legionella infection, which includes at least one of the following:

 - Isolation through culture of any Legionella organism from respiratory secretions, lung tissue, pleural fluid, or other normally sterile fluid;

-- Detection of Legionella pneumophila serogroup 1 (Lp1) antigen in urine
+- Detection of L. pneumophila serogroup 1 (Lp1) antigen in urine

 Seroconversion, specifically a four-fold or greater rise in specific antibody titer to Lp1 between acute and convalescent titers;